 While Sierra was a malcontent and easy to deal, Drews was a tough surrender for Watson.
-The team's top pick of the '93 draft was rated by Baseball America as the #12 prospect in the game entering the '96 season.
-In two and a half years moving up from low-A Oneonta to high-A Tampa and AA Norwich, Drews pitched a 2.71 ERA, impressing many in the organization.
+The team's top pick of the '93 draft was rated by Baseball America the #12 prospect in the game entering the '96 season.
+In two and a half years moving up from Low-A Oneonta to High-A Tampa and Double-A Norwich, Drews pitched a 2.71 ERA, impressing many in the organization.
 Yankees starter Kenny Rogers wasn't even sure that the added run support from Fielder was worth surrendering the 21-year-old righthander.
-That being said, Drews struggled in AAA Columbus with the Yankees upon his promotion there (8.41 ERA in 20.1 innings), so perhaps the Yankees saw something that made them skeptical of Drews's future performance.
-If so, they were correct, becaues Drews never made it out of AAA with Detroit.
-He remained with AAA Toledo through the '99 season, pitching to an ugly 7.41 ERA there before the Tigers finally gave up on him.
-After two-thirds of an inning and four earned runs surrendered with Tampa Bay's AAA Durham affiliate, the once-highly regarded pitching prospect was done at age 25.
+That being said, Drews struggled in Triple-A Columbus with the Yankees upon his promotion there (8.41 ERA in 20.1 innings), so perhaps the Yankees saw something that made them skeptical of Drews's future performance.
+If so, they were correct, because Drews never made it out of Triple-A with Detroit.
+He remained with Toledo through the '99 season, pitching to an ugly 7.41 ERA there before the Tigers finally gave up on him.
+After two-thirds of an inning and four earned runs surrendered with Tampa Bay's Durham affiliate, the once-highly regarded pitching prospect was done at age 25.

 Although the Yankees actually struggled for the first time all season and saw their lead in the AL East shrivel to four games by the end of August, Fielder excelled.
-He added true righthanded power with 13 homers and a .260/..342/.495 triple slash.
+He added true righthanded power with 13 homers and a .260/.342/.495 triple slash.
 The rest of the Yankees' offense got back into shape for September, and with Fielder's potent bat in the lineup, won their first division title in 15 years.
-Aside from a brief cold spell in the ALCS, Fielder remained hot through the playoffs, and if Saves weren't such an overrated statistic, he probably could have won World Series MVP over closer John Wetteland with his .391/.440/.478 performance against the heavily-favored Atlanta Braves.
-Though injuries caused Fielder to decline in '97, then be forced out of baseball by '99, this trade was definitely a big win for the Yankees.
-It's hard to say whether or not the '96 Yankees could have broken the 18-year World Series drought without Fielder's accomplishments.
+Aside from a brief cold spell in the ALCS, Fielder remained hot through the playoffs, and if saves weren't such an overrated statistic, he probably could have won World Series MVP over closer John Wetteland with his .391/.440/.478 performance against the heavily-favored Atlanta Braves.
+Although injuries caused Fielder to decline in '97, then be forced out of baseball by the end of '98, this trade was definitely a big win for the Yankees.
+It's difficult to say whether or not the '96 Yankees could have broken the 18-year World Series drought without Fielder's accomplishments.

 Other sources: Sherman, Joel.
 Birth of a Dynasty: Behind the Pinstripes with the 1996 Yankees.
 New York: Rodale, 2006.